-The antitrust laws prohibit, among other things, any joint conduct among competitors that would lessen competition in the marketplace.
-We believe that we are in compliance with the legal requirements imposed by the antitrust laws.
-However, a governmental or private civil action alleging the improper exchange of information, or unlawful participation in price maintenance or other unlawful or anticompetitive activity, even if unfounded, could be costly to defend and could harm our business, results of operations, financial condition, or cash flows.
+U.S. federal antitrust laws prohibit, among other things, any joint conduct among competitors that would lessen competition in the marketplace.
+We believe that we are in compliance with the legal requirements imposed by such antitrust laws.
+However, a governmental or private civil action alleging the improper exchange of information, or unlawful participation in price maintenance or other unlawful or anticompetitive activity, even if unfounded, could be costly to defend and could harm our business, results of operations, financial condition, and cash flows.